-While all eyes have been on manufacturers looking to develop the first mass market SDV, General Motors has shown the possibility of a whole new potential market, details Ed Round, Partner, Marks & Clerk.
+While all eyes have been on manufacturers looking to develop the first mass market SDV, General Motors has shown the possibility of a whole new potential market, says Ed Round, Partner at Marks & Clerk.

 A patent granted in February 2019 to car giant General Motors (GM) has the potential to further disrupt the market for self-driving vehicles (SDVs).
 Much of the focus around SDVs has been on the race to produce the first mass market SDV and the development of the computational, regulatory and physical infrastructure needed to support large-scale SDV use.

 GM’s patent however shows that there is more than one way to skin a cat in the SDV market.
 The patent is for a system which could be retrofitted to existing vehicles – even older models with little or no on-board software – to transform them into SDVs.

 The patent then is a curve ball, and will no doubt have taken the market by surprise.
 If the system GM has patented proves successful, it could be a game changer in the automotive market.
 Alongside the growing number of SDVs rolling off production lines globally, this technology would create a whole new market, and a whole new cottage industry dedicated to the retrofitting of existing vehicles.

 Firstly, what is it GM has patented and how does it work?